 There’s no right or wrong answer to this one.
 Everyone is different, so it’s down to the individual and their own football betting strategy.
 You may be somebody who prefers to have just one account for everything.
 On the flipside, several is an option too.
 Having several does have clear advantages as it allows punters to shop around and ensure that they take the best football betting odds on offer.

 While many punters prefer to select an outright winner prior to the tournament beginning, it is possible to bet on the overall winner of the competition at any point, even as late as during the final.
-Once Champions League final betting is available, punters can still bet on the outright winner as opposed to simply selecting the winner of the match in 90 minutes.
+Once Champions League final odds are available, punters can still bet on the outright winner as opposed to simply selecting the winner of the match in 90 minutes.

 Accumulators are hugely popular when it comes to Champions League betting.
 For those who’re unfamiliar with accumulators, here’s an example: An accumulator bet involves grouping together several single bets.
 Let’s say you bet on three teams to win at odds of 11/10, 5/4 and 6/4.
 Now, a winning £10 bet on either of those three teams as a single would return £21, £22.50 or £25.
 A winning £10 bet on each would return £68.50, though your total stake would have been £30, as this is three separate bets.
 A winning £10 bet on the three teams in an accumulator would instead return £118.12.
 Each leg of the accumulator is multiplied as follows: £10 x 11/10 x 5/4 x 6/4 = £118.12